More Than 40 Hot Springs for Hikers

 The hike begins with a mild grade through meadows, along Conundrum Creek, and through stands of aspen trees.
 There are 4 river crossings total.
 The 3rd crossing proved to be the trickiest.

-Conundrum Hot Springs is clothing optional and there were quite a few people enjoying the springs au naturel.
-The atmosphere was social and we got to learn a little bit about everyone the
+Note, Conundrum Hot Springs is clothing optional and there tend to be quite a few people enjoying the springs au naturel.

 You’ll gain 2,400 feet on your journey from the trailhead, with multiple creek crossings, including some that are particularly tricky with seasonal runoff.
 Snow makes the tough hike even trickier.